SerNet/verinice-veo-web-documentation/en/manual/index.md

 * You can edit the criteria used in the risk analysis under [Risk definitions](./risk-definition).
 * Data transfer and backup are managed under [Data transfer](./data-transfer).
 * In the [Account management](./accounts.md) section, you can edit your [User account](./accounts#user-account-edit) and, if necessary, manage other [Users](./accounts#benutzerverwaltung-1) as the main user.
+* The article [Permissions](permissions.md) explains which permissions are required for specific actions in verinice.